-BA410 International Business - 4.5 Credit Hours
+BA410 International Business - 4.5 Credit Hours (55 contact hours)

-Explores the concept of international business as a system and the theories which underlie it; institutions which are visual evidences of it; production, marketing, financial, legal and other subsystems which comprise the total system.
+Explores the concept of international business as a system and the theories which underlie it; institutions which are visual evidence of it; production, marketing, financial, legal, and other subsystems which comprise the total system.
 It also examines national governmental and international institutional controls and constraints, which impact the environment in which the system operates.

-BA415 Marketing Strategies - 4.5 Credit Hours
+BA415 Marketing Strategies - 4.5 Credit Hours (55 contact hours)